hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 - installing and configuring VMWare vSphere version 5.5; VMware vCenter management must be a part of the private network (192.0.2.x)

-- providing the Customer Router and making sure the external, IPMI, and ESX networks are routed to/from the management network;
+- providing the customer router and making sure the external, IPMI, and ESX networks are routed to and from the management network;

-- providing the Customer Router and making sure the external, IPMI, and service networks are routed to and from the management network;
+- providing the customer router and making sure the external, IPMI, and service networks are routed to and from the management network;

 - installing and managing the ESX network and for assigning IP addresses on it to the OVSvApp and vCenter Proxy nodes;